Blog

 Security Physical isolation, custom firewalls Potential cross-VM exploits

 In some workloads, virtualization does have benefits like easy scaling.
-Yet for consistent performance and stronger security, dedicated hosting remains unmatched.
-As multi-tenant clouds grow, businesses that need predictable speed and safety at scale have rediscovered the value of dedicated server.
+Yet for consistent performance and stronger security controls, dedicated hosting remains a strong fit.
+As multi-tenant clouds grow, businesses that need predictable speed and safety at scale have rediscovered the value of dedicated servers.

 Bar chart showing latency differences between dedicated and shared hosting